frlen/nagnu/README.md

 ### Excludes
 -e [excludesfile]

-Place service_description in a file, one per line, to exclude them from the output.
+Place service_description or hostname in a file, one per line, to exclude them from the output.